somecallmejosh/fatback-generator/README.md

 ## Please Consider the Authors of the above materials

-**I did not create these works.** Lots of hard work was put in to these books and recordings by Tommy Igoe (and that group of amazing musicians) and Gary Chaffee.
-This little app I developed is merely a tool to aid in my progress through the material.
-If you find yourself using the Fatback Generator App, please purchase the associated books and audio.
+**I had no part in the creation of the Groove Essentials and Time Functioning Patterns books.
+I benefit in no way by inlucding and/or referencing them in this app.** With that being said, it's safe to assume that lots of hard work was put in to these books and recordings by Tommy Igoe (and that group of amazing musicians) and Gary Chaffee.
+This is a tool that was inspired by these works and aids in my progress through the material.
+If you find yourself using this Fatback Generator App to work on the same material, please purchase the associated books and audio.
 Below are links to purchase them on Amazon, but feel free to buy them from wherever works best for you.

 - [Time Function Patterns by Gary Caffee](http://www.amazon.com/Time-Functioning-Patterns-Book-CD/dp/0769234771/ref=sr_1_1?ie=UTF8&qid=1447286821&sr=8-1&keywords=Gary+Chaffee)
 - [Groove Essentials 1](http://www.amazon.com/Groove-Essentials-Play-Along-Complete-Encyclopedia/dp/1423406788/ref=sr_1_1?ie=UTF8&qid=1447286628&sr=8-1&keywords=Groove+Essentials)